A Maryland judge presided over the divorce case of the man identified as suspect in his killing

 Albert said at a news conference Friday that the judge’s wife and son were also home at the time of the shooting.

 Authorities are “actively looking” for Argote, who is considered “armed and dangerous.”
-Albert said Argote legally owned a handgun.
+Albert declined to identify that type of weapon used in the slaying but said Argote legally owned a handgun.

 Wilkinson had presided over a divorce proceeding involving Argote earlier Thursday, but that Argote was not present for the hearing.